 While active fire protection components such as fire extinguishers and alarms are the most visible means of managing fire-related accidents, passive fire protection is a law-mandated requirement aimed at minimising damage and increasing the possibility of containing fires.

-Intumescents are some of the most important tools in any fire protection arsenal.
-With the market continually innovating and developing new products, builders and customers now have multiple options that are not only more fire-resistant, but are also more eco-friendly.
+Intumescents, and specifically, water-based intumescents are some of the most important tools in any fire protection arsenal.
+With the market continually innovating and developing new products, builders and customers now have multiple options that are not only more fire-resistant but are also more eco-friendly.

 Get in Touch